abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpUserLogins

-This table can be used to store information about user's external logins such as login with facebook, google, etc and also it can be used to track login history of users.
+This table can store information about the user's external logins such as login with Facebook, Google, etc. and it can also be used to track the login history of users.

 #### Foreign Keys